hardhats/vista-install-docs/New/InitializeVistA.rst

     End of listing.
 Press RETURN to continue:</code></div>

-If ANY of the fields in the last screen are empty except "Log Tasks?", you made a mistake.
+If ANY of the fields in the last screen are empty, except "Log Tasks?", you made a mistake.
 Double check your work.

 Next we need to initialize the recurring and start-up tasks that VistA will run.
-The set of tasks you want your system to run with is very variable; you can see my page here for guidance: http://www.vistapedia.com/index.php/Taskman_Recurring_Tasks.
-We will set-up these base tasks on your VistA system, which every VistA system ought to have:
+The set of tasks you want your system to run with is very variable; you can see this page for guidance: http://www.vistapedia.com/index.php/Taskman_Recurring_Tasks.
+We will set these base tasks, which every VistA system ought to have, up on your VistA system:

 Start-up Jobs: